Can Vision-Language Models Count? A Synthetic Benchmark and Analysis of Attention-Based Interventions: Results

-As shown in Figure ~\ref{fig:pattern_visual_attention}, both Qwen2.5-7B-Instruct and Kimi-VL-A3B-Instruct exhibit a consistent trend.
-For background Texture, moderate object-related detail (P2–P3) increases Grad-CAM attention toward object regions \textit{(IoU@50, object)} and reduces background attention \textit{(IoU@50, background)}, relative to the baseline prompt (P1).
+To investigate how linguistic variations influence the model’s spatial focus, we analyze the distribution of attention over vision tokens using five prompts for texture variations and three prompts for color variations applied to both the background and the object where each successive prompt adds more linguistic detail following our ``prompt ladder" paradigm.
+In Figure \ref{fig:pattern_visual_attention}, we present the \textit{IoU@50} overlap between the attention heatmap and image for both object and background.
+Both Qwen2.5-7B-Instruct and Kimi-VL-A3B-Instruct exhibit a consistent trend.
+For Background Texture images, prompts with moderate object-related detail (P2–P3) increase LPV overlap with object regions \textit{(IoU@50, object)}, while decreasing LPV overlap with background regions \textit{(IoU@50, background)}, relative to the baseline prompt (P1).
 These prompts (P2–P3) introduce explicit object descriptors such as color and shape, which help the models better localize the target regions—consistent with the performance gains under moderate specificity in Section 4.1.
 In contrast, prompts including additional background-related information (P4–P5) generally reduce object Grad-CAM attention \textit{(IoU@50, object)} compared to the base prompt, particularly in the Background Texture condition for both models.
-For Object Texture, Grad-CAM consistently shows enhanced localization across P2–P5, reflecting stronger grounding when object-specific cues are present.
-However, beyond P3, the inclusion of fine-grained texture descriptors does not further reduce the relative count error; instead, error tends to rise again—aligning with the "cognitive sink" effect from Section 4.1 where high-specificity prompts overload processing capacity.
-These results suggest that linguistic specificity aids in reducing counting error up to a moderate level, but excessive descriptive detail can counteract this benefit—highlighting a non-linear relationship between prompt richness and counting error reduction.
+For Object Texture, LPV overlap with the object consistently shows enhanced localization across P2–P5, reflecting stronger grounding when object-specific cues are present.
+However, beyond P3, the inclusion of fine-grained texture descriptors does not further reduce the relative count error; instead, error tends to rise again—aligning with the ``cognitive sink" effect from Section 4.1.
+These results suggest that linguistic specificity aids in reducing counting error up to a moderate level, but excessive descriptive detail can counteract this benefit, highlighting a non-linear relationship between prompt richness and counting error reduction.
 Figure \ref{fig:pattern_visual_attention_count} shows that the number of objects in the image does not substantially influence the overall trend of visual attention.
 Both models exhibit consistent attention patterns for images containing fewer than 10 objects and for those with more than 30.
-In both settings, \textbf{Grad-CAM} and \textbf{LPV} attention distributions follow similar trajectories across prompts, though relative count error remains significantly lower in the $<$10 object condition compared to the $>$30 objects setting.
+In both settings, Grad-CAM and LPV attention distributions follow similar trajectories across prompts, though relative count error remains significantly lower in the $<$10 object condition compared to the $>$30 objects setting.
 This stability indicates that the models’ spatial grounding behavior, as guided by linguistic cues, is largely invariant to object density.
-Figure \ref{fig:pattern_visual_attention_count} illustrates this finding for the background-texture condition, which closely mirrors the trends reported earlier in Figure ~\ref{fig:pattern_visual_attention}.
-The trends for the models—Qwen2.5-32B-Instruct and InternVL3-9B-Instruct— are presented in the supplementary material.
+The model trends are presented in the supplementary material.